RECOGNITION FOR JULIA FENWICK MENTORING WOMEN IN BUSINESS

 After Custard, an important project for Barclays Bank, led to me being offered the highly coveted role of leading the in-house events team.
 It was there that I met another highly influential female mentor.
 This woman was incredible at her job, but her attitude was, that as a female, in a very heavily male dominated world you should play by their rules.
 My mother who was responsible for my strong work ethic holds similar beliefs.

-Despite learning a huge amount from these two women, I have also learnt that women are much stronger and work better if we don’t try to be men.
+Despite learning a huge amount from these two women, I have also learned that women are much stronger and work better if we don’t try to be men.
 Being a woman has many positives in the business world.
-Being conscious of making sweeping statements; it has been proven that women are great communicators, are more open to work/life balance and flexible working as well as being strong empathetic leaders, encouraging teamwork.
+Being conscious of making sweeping statements; it has been proven that women are great communicators, are more open to work/life balance, and flexible working as well as being strong empathetic leaders, encouraging teamwork.

 After leaving Barclays, I worked for several big global agencies, including Invnt, Jack Morton and Freeman, but I missed being my own boss.
 I was in the process of setting up my own agency when I met Elizabeth Heron, CEO of OrangeDoor.
 It has been amazing to work alongside such an experienced female leader and businesswoman, one who shares so many of my own personal ambitions.
 Elizabeth’s enthusiasm and dedication to the industry has allowed our clients to approach their events in a whole new way.
 With our team, we have been able to adapt the focus of our business and move towards a people, profit, planet approach and we are looking to gain B Corp certification in the near future.